VEX Robotics: 2025-2026 Game: Mix and Match

+VEX IQ Robotics Competition Mix and Match is played on a 6 foot by 8 foot rectangular field.
+Two robots compete in the Teamwork Challenge as an alliance in 60-second-long teamwork matches, working collaboratively to score points.
+The goal of the game is to stack pins and beams to score points.
+The stacks can also be placed inside of goals to maximize points.
+There are 4 starting goals on the field which when knocked off gets 2 points.
+There is also a middle standoff pin which any stack on there gets an extra 20 points.

-2024-25: Rapid Relay
+2024-2025 Game: Rapid Relay

-VEX IQ Robotics Competition Rapid Relay is played on a 6 feet x 8 feet rectangular field configured as seen above.
+VEX IQ Robotics Competition Rapid Relay is played on a 6 foot by 8 foot rectangular field configured as seen above.
 Two robots compete in the Teamwork Challenge as an alliance in 60-second-long teamwork matches, working collaboratively to score points.

 Teams also compete in Skills Challenges, where one team tries to score as many points as possible.
 These matches consist of Driving Skills, where the robots is operated entirely by humans, and Programming Skills, where the robot acts autonomously.

 The object of the game is to score yellow, padded nylon balls into a goal on one side of the field, whilst passing it between each of the teamwork partners robots.
 The goal wall consists of 4 different holes that can be scored into.
 Each hole contains a 'switch' that is activated when a ball passes through a hole.
 Each switch can be activated once per match.
 Once a ball has been scored, it can be picked up by a designated member of the drive team who throws it to a loader on the opposite side of the field.
 The loader places the ball into the 'loading station', which randomly sends the ball in any direction.
 2 balls can be in play at once during the game.
 In the last 15s of a match, the designated 1st loader can load the balls to a specific zone on the field instead of using the 2nd loader.